joaoflauzino/Telegram_Bot/README.md

 # Telegram_Bot

-The goal of this project is create a Telegram Bot that uses the DialogFlow API for response.
+The goal of this project is to create a Telegram Bot that uses the DialogFlow API for response.

 # Instructions